AMSP-04/NETN-LOG/NETN-LOG.md

 This module is a specification of how to model logistics services in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
-An HLA OMT based Federation Object Model (FOM) is used to specify types of data and how it is encoded on the network.

-The NETN FOM FOM module is available as a XML file for use in HLA based federations.
+A Federation Object Model (FOM) Module is used to specify how data is represented and exchanged in the federation.
+The NETN LOG FOM module is available as a XML file for use in HLA based federations.

 ## Purpose

-The NETN LOG module provides a common standard interface for negotiation, delivery and acceptance of logistics services between federates modelling different entities involved in the service transaction.
+NETN LOG provides a common standard interface for negotiation, delivery and acceptance of logistics services between federates modelling different entities involved in the service transaction.
 E.g simulation of the transport of a unit modelled in another simulator.

 ## Scope

-The NETN Logistics module covers the following services:
+NETN LOG covers the following services:

 * Supply Service offered by a federate capable of simulating transfer of supplies to the consumer.
 * Storage Service offered by a federate capable of simulating receiving transfer of supplies from consumer.